firesharkstudios/butterfly-server/docs/Butterfly.Database/IDatabase/GetInitialDataEventTransactionAsync.md

 ## Return Value

-A DataEventTransaction with the returned data represented as a sequence of DataEvent
+A DataEventTransaction with the returned data represented as a sequence of DataEvent instances.
+The DataEvent instance will have a DataEventType of InitialBegin, each record will have a DataEventType of Initial, and the last record will have a DataEventType of InitialEnd.

 ## See Also